Thierryvar/GCD/README.md

 - Step 2:
 Extracting all the columns with mean or std and the first two columns "subject", "activity"
 - Step 3:
-Replacing column activity values by descriptive label
+Replacing column activity values by descriptive labels
 - Step 4:
 The original labels were kept
 Only substition of "-" by "_"
 - Step 5:
-Ordering the data by subject, activity and apply mean() to obtain reduced data set with one observation by subjet and activity -> only 180 = 30 subjects * 6 activities
+Ordering the data by subject, activity and apply mean() to obtain reduced data set with one observation by subject and activity -> only 180 = 30 subjects * 6 activities

 ## Code Book
  All variables are listed below.
-For each row, was extracted all the mean() and std() values.
+For each row, were extracted all the mean() and std() values.
- The post treatment done elaborate the mean value of rows by subject and activities.
+ The post treatment done elaborates the mean value of rows by subject and activities.
- Some variables not explicitly detailled in the original set were kept (it's the for *BodyBody* variables for example).
+ Some variables not explicitly detailled in the original set were kept (it's the case for *BodyBody* variables for example).
- _XYZ is relative to three values, one for each axis. variable beginning with "t" is relative to time acquisition (raw data) variable beginning with "f" is relative to frequence (result of treatement)
+ _XYZ is relative to three values, one for each axis. variable beginning with "t" is relative to time acquisition (raw data), variable beginning with "f" is relative to frequence (result of treatement)
+### List of variables
 - subject
 - activity
 - tBodyAcc_mean()_XYZ